emlid/navio2-docs/docs/Navio-APM/hardware-setup-navio-plus.md

 ![antenna](Navio-APM/img/NavioPlus-GNSSantenna.png)

 ####RC input
-Navio+ is a PPM only autopilot.
-That means that you will have to use receiver with PPM output, PPM decoder or SBUS to PPM converter.
-Here is a list of receivers with PPM output:
+Navio+ only supports PPM signal as an input.
+To connect receivers that do not support PPM output you can use PPM decoder or SBUS to PPM converter.
+PPM receiver is powered from a servo rail, so BEC should be present.

+Receivers with PPM output:

 **For ACCST (most FrSky transmitters):**